-Table IV-21 shows housing potential by affordability category for the prototypical neighborhoods in the SOI.
+Table IV-21 shows housing potential by affordability category for the prototypical neighborhoods in the Sphere of Influence (SOI).
 These areas provide additional capacity in the future for residential development but are not needed to accommodate the City's RHNA for this Housing Element planning period.